Beegangw/BAM-Analyzer-/README.md

 3. Deleted File Detection: The program will check for the existence of the file.

+How to use this tool?

+1. Open command prompt as admin
+2. Enter the path to Bam Inspector (e.g "C:\users\beegangw\downloads\Bam Inspector")

 Shoutout requiem for all his support on this tool!